UrriIsa/cpp-algorithms/README.md

 ***Traduction :***

-This repository contains the exercises that I have done in C, C++ and C# language, the completion of these begins in the first year of my Specialized Technical Study in Computing (ETEC) within the 2022-2023 school year.
+**[EN]** : This repository contains the exercises that I have done in C, C++ and C# language, the completion of these begins in the first year of my Specialized Technical Study in Computing (ETEC) within the 2022-2023 school year.
 However, in each folder there will be more information about each project.

 ---